billionspod/billionspod.github.io/_posts/2016-10-11-3-Times-This-Podcast-Predicted-The-Future.md

 comments: yes
 share: yes
 ---

-## 3 Times This Podcast Has Already Predicted the God Damn Future

 Let's Make Billions has been running 9 weeks now and in that time we've already managed to predict the future 3 times, the world is a crazy place.